jina-ai/jina/docs/cloud-nativeness/kubernetes.md

 Just ensure that all Executors are containerized, either by using *'jinahub+docker'*, or by {ref}`containerizing your local Executors <dockerize-exec>`.

-The example Flow here simply encodes and indexes text or image data using two Executors from [Executor Hub](https://cloud.jina.ai/).
+The example Flow here simply encodes and indexes text data using two Executors pushed to the [Executor Hub](https://cloud.jina.ai/).

 Next, generate Kubernetes YAML configs from the Flow.
 Notice, that this step may be a little slow, because [Executor Hub](https://cloud.jina.ai/) may adapt the image to your Jina and docarray version.